AyeCode/whoop/readme.txt

 == Changelog ==

+= 2.1.0.1 =
+* Home page should show logo like Yelp site - CHANGED

 = 2.1.0.0 =
 * Changes for AyeCode UI compatibility - CHANGED
 * Theme changed to use bootstrap styles, this is a very big change and may need some manual changes - WARNING